Socially responsible investing

-Socially responsible investing (SRI), social investment, sustainable socially conscious, "green" or ethical investing, is any investment strategy which seeks to consider both financial return and social/environmental good to bring about social change regarded as positive by proponents.
-Socially responsible investments often constitute a small percentage of total funds invested by corporations and are riddled with obstacles.
+Socially responsible investing (SRI) is any investment strategy which seeks to consider financial return alongside ethical, social or environmental goals.
+The areas of concern recognized by SRI practitioners are often linked to environmental, social and governance (ESG) topics.

-Recently, it has also become known as "sustainable investing" or "responsible investing".
-There is also a subset of SRI known as "impact investing", devoted to the conscious creation of social impact through investment.
+Impact investing can be considered a subset of SRI that is generally more proactive and focused on the conscious creation of social or environmental impact through investment.
+Eco-investing (or green investing) is SRI with a focus on environmentalism.

 In general, socially responsible investors encourage corporate practices that they believe promote environmental stewardship, consumer protection, human rights, and racial or gender diversity.
 Some SRIs avoid investing in businesses perceived to have negative social effects such as alcohol, tobacco, fast food, gambling, pornography, weapons, fossil fuel production or the military.
-The areas of concern recognized by the SRI practitioners are sometimes summarized under the heading of ESG issues: environment, social justice, and corporate governance.

 Socially responsible investing is one of several related concepts and approaches that influence and, in some cases, govern how asset managers invest portfolios.
 The term "socially responsible investing" sometimes narrowly refers to practices that seek to avoid harm by screening companies for ESG risks before deciding whether or not they should be included in an investment portfolio.
 However, the term is also used more broadly to include more proactive practices such as impact investing, shareholder advocacy and community investing.
 According to investor Amy Domini, shareholder advocacy and community investing are pillars of socially responsible investing, while doing only negative screening is inadequate.

-Some rating companies focus specifically on ESG risk ratings as they can be a "valuable tool for asset managers".
+Measuring social, environmental and ethical issues is nuanced and complex and depends on needs and context.
+Some rating companies have developed ESG risk ratings and screens as a tool for asset managers.
 These ratings firms evaluate companies and projects on several risk factors and typically assign an aggregate score to each company or project being rated.
-The firms publish reports of their ESG risk findings.